Sixth Term Examination Paper

-Sixth Term Examination Papers in Mathematics, often referred to as STEP, are university admissions tests for undergraduate Mathematics courses developed by the University of Cambridge.
+The Sixth Term Examination Papers in Mathematics, often referred to as STEP, is currently a university admissions test for undergraduate courses with significant mathematical content - most notably for Mathematics at the University of Cambridge.
+Starting from 2024, STEP will be administered by OCR, replacing CAAT, who was responsible for administering STEP in previous years.

-STEP papers are typically taken post-interview, as part of a conditional offer of an undergraduate place.
-There are also a number of candidates who sit STEP papers as a challenge.
+Being after the reply date for universities in the UK, STEP is typically taken as part of a conditional offer for an undergraduate place.
+There are also a small number of candidates who sit STEP as a challenge.
 The papers are designed to test ability to answer questions similar in style to undergraduate Mathematics.

-Some official users of STEP Mathematics include: the University of Cambridge, Imperial College London and the University of Warwick.
+The official users of STEP in Mathematics at present are the University of Cambridge, Imperial College London, and the University of Warwick.
+Since the 2025 entry application cycle, the STEP exams have been superseded by the TMUA exam at Imperial College London and the University of Warwick.

-Candidates applying to study Mathematics or Computer Science with Mathematics at the University of Cambridge are almost always required to take STEP papers as part of the terms of their conditional offer.
-In addition, other courses at Cambridge University with a large mathematics component, such as engineering occasionally require STEP.
+Candidates applying to study mathematics at the University of Cambridge are almost always required to take STEP as part of the terms of their conditional offer.
+In addition, other courses at Cambridge with a large mathematics component, such as Economics and Engineering, occasionally require STEP.
 Candidates applying to study Mathematics or closely related subjects at the University of Warwick can take STEP as part of their offer.
-Imperial often requires STEP for their Computing courses, and may require it for Mathematics applicants (who otherwise take Oxford's Mathematical Admissions Test (MAT)).
+Imperial College London may require it for Computing applicants as well as Mathematics applicants who either did not take MAT or achieved a borderline score in it.

-A typical STEP offer for a candidate applying to read Mathematics at the University of Cambridge would be at least a grade 1 in both STEP 2 and STEP 3.
-From 2019 some colleges may (depending on the individual applicant's circumstances) require a grade 1 in either STEP 1 or 2, (or in both).
-Candidates applying to the University of Warwick to read Mathematics, or joint subjects such as MORSE, can use a grade 2 (previously a grade 1) from any STEP paper as part of their offer.
-Imperial typically requires a grade 2 in STEP 2/3.
+A typical STEP offer for a candidate applying to read mathematics at the University of Cambridge would be at least a grade 1 in both STEP 2 and STEP 3, though - depending on individual circumstances - some colleges may only require a grade 1 in either STEP.
+Candidates applying to the University of Warwick to read mathematics, or joint subjects such as MORSE, can use a grade 2 from either STEP as part of their offer.
+Imperial typically requires a grade 2 in STEP 2 and/or STEP 3.

 History

-Before 2003, STEP papers were available for a wide range of subjects.
-In 1989 the full list of subjects offered was Biology, Chemistry, Economics, English Literature, French, General Studies, Geography, Geology, German, Greek, History, Italian, Latin, Mathematics, Further Mathematics, Music, Physics, Religious Studies, Russian and Spanish.
-The Mathematics STEP papers are the only ones now in use.
-Two (three prior to the discontinuation of STEP 1 in 2019) STEP Mathematics papers are set each year and all are sat during the school summer examination cycle.
+Before 2003, STEP was available for a wide range of subjects.
+In 1989, for instance, the full list of subjects offered was: Biology, Chemistry, Economics, English Literature, French, General Studies, Geography, Geology, German, Greek, History, Italian, Latin, Mathematics, Further Mathematics, Music, Physics, Religious Studies, Russian, and Spanish.
+STEP in Mathematics are the only ones now in use.
+Two (three prior to the discontinuation of STEP 1 in 2019) STEP in Mathematics are set each year, and are both sat during the school summer examination cycle (usually in June).